 (517) 548-5530 for instructions on how to handle it.

 - Gently pick up the bird and put it into the bottom of the bag or box.
 Try to keep the bird upright.
-Fold down the top of the bag and clip it, and/or close the box so that the bird cannot jump or fly out.
+Fold down the top of the bag and clip it closed so that the bird cannot jump or fly out.

 - Put the bag or box in a dark, quiet and protected location (preferably indoors).